dwhall/minisvd2nim/README.md

 ## Okay, so tell us about minisvd2min

 The first reason it is called "mini" is because the codebase is small.
-The parser is around 100 lines of cleanish code.
+The parser is under 500 lines of cleanish code.
-The renderer is around 200 lines of cleanish code.
+The renderer is under 500 lines of cleanish code.
-The templates are around 120 lines of some mind-bending shit.
+The templates are under 500 lines of some mind-bending shit.

 The second reason it is called "mini" is because the resulting code, when compiled to a binary, is as small as I can make it.